atm8136/atm8136.github.io/_posts/2017-04-15-thoughts-on-the-dynawards.md

 Why?
 I have learned so much from Andreas.
 When I began using Dynamo I was very interested in expanding the node library and began dissecting Andreas' awesome work.
 It's not a matter of clockwork being the "best" Dynamo package.
 It was a way of showing recognition to someone who was generous enough to share knowledge to breed the next generation of Dynamo users.

+###Well, there it is, my thoughts on the DynAwards.
+Go vote for who you think deserves your vote and continue doing awesome work in a great community everyone!